dzeppelin/leadership-website/README.md

 ### leadership-website

 That's a project for a leadership course.
-The task is to create something useful for an aspect you are consered in the current society.
+The task is to create something useful for an aspect you are concerned in the current society.

 The stack: